-Carbon Vudu L.L.C. is an organization dedicated to fabricated modules for living and working in.
+Carbon Vudu L.L.C. is a design organization dedicated to fabricated modules for living and working in.
 We utilize a systematic approach to conceptualize, develop, and actualize new and innovative products that will help us live better and work smarter.

 Carbon is the basic unit for organic molecules, and it comes in second out of six major elements that make up 99% of the human body.
 All life on earth is based on carbon.
 Carbon is also the principle alloying element that transforms soft iron into hard and useful steel.
 As the carbon content rises, the metal becomes harder and stronger.
 However, it also becomes more brittle and more difficult to weld.
 Everything in moderation, my friend.